mohamedmostafa1997pro/Bikeshare/README.md

 And bikeshare_2.py file which include the script for the program.

 ## How to use
-Simply run the script in ur terminal using `python bikeshare_2.py` and follow the instructions.
+Simply run the script in ur terminal using `python Bikeshare Final Project.py` and follow the instructions.
 ![](images/how_to_use.gif)

 #### Find me in social media